sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 toggle.
 Offline checks establish software behavior; physical tracking, turn-exit behavior and closed-loop stability remain unvalidated.

-V12 retains the v11/v9 command law by default after the model-path C0 trial in `5db3e3c9a`.
 Both base commands use selected, upstream-limited desired curvature.
-The gains remain P=0.50 and I=0.25, and PSCM `LimitReached` handling is unchanged.
-The separate offline experiment that ignores the reached-limit integration block is not included.
+The +0.40 s low-speed model preview from `b720e9f1b` remains: full offset at 15 mph and below, tapering to zero at 30 mph.
+The trial changes only the immediate error correction;
+PSCM `LimitReached` handling, integral gain, field bounds, and selection are retained.
+See [P=0.75 replay results](ford_c1_p75_trial.md) for scope, tradeoffs, and reproduction.

 ## Select and restore